 Decoding Multi-Touch Attribution

 Multi-touch attribution refers to the practice of assigning value to each interaction point in a customer’s journey, thereby gaining insights into the channels and touchpoints that contribute to conversions.
-Traditional MTA models, including first-click, last-click, and linear attribution, have played a pivotal role in shaping marketing strategies by ascribing credit to specific touchpoints.
-MTA has been very good at measuring the impact of digital channels, but it often fails to take into account the impact of offline channels as well as factors outside of marketing such as seasonal sales, pricing strategies and macro economic trends.
+Traditional multi-touch attribution models, including the first-click (or first-touch) attribution model, last-click (or last-touch) attribution model, and linear attribution model, have played a pivotal role in shaping marketing strategies by ascribing credit to specific touchpoints.
+MTA has been very good at measuring the impact of digital channels, but it often fails to take into account the impact of offline marketing channels as well as factors outside of marketing efforts such as seasonal sales, pricing strategies and macroeconomic trends.

 The Death of the Cookie

 The cookie, a minuscule text file residing in a user’s browser, has long been the backbone of online advertising, facilitating personalised experiences and targeted campaigns.
 However, mounting concerns surrounding privacy and data protection have prompted legislative changes worldwide, challenging the usage of cookies for tracking and targeting purposes.

 The General Data Protection Regulation (GDPR) in Europe and the California Consumer Privacy Act (CCPA) in the United States exemplify privacy legislation that imposes restrictions on cookie usage.
 These regulations place user consent at the forefront, mandating transparent disclosure of data collection and usage by businesses.

 The gradual extinction of cookies brings forth significant challenges to the multi-touch attribution model.
 Let’s explore how privacy legislation affects crucial aspects of MTA: